latenitefilms/BRAWToolbox/docs/troubleshooting.md

 This is standard Final Cut Pro behaviour - and nothing to do with BRAW Toolbox.

-However, if you've ticked **Create Multicam Clips** within the **Settings** button in the BRAW Toolbox Workflow Extension, it will create Synchronised Clips WITHIN a Multicam Clip, so that you can modify the Synchronised Clip, and any changes will ripple across all instances of the Multicam Clip.
+However, if you've ticked **Create Multicam Clips** within the **Settings** button in the BRAW Toolbox Workflow Extension (which is enabled by default), it will create Synchronised Clips WITHIN a Multicam Clip, so that you can modify the Synchronised Clip, and any changes will ripple across all instances of the Multicam Clip.

 ![](static/access-raw-03.png)